karkirowle/cyclegan_pytorch/README.md

 check if that's the same in DCGAN?
 I can see half of the design motive here comes from the fact that you might want to learn framewise information, but the six makes no sense to me.
 - The beta1 parameter of the Adam optimiser is non-default.
+- DatasetLoader is applied lazily according to this post: https://discuss.pytorch.org/t/data-augmentation-folr-labels-and-images/38335
+- It seems that "discriminator" is a classifier with 6 labels and without a sigmoid function in implementations, but paper has sigmoid layer (?)

 ### Backend design points to check
 Things to investigate: